5 ways drone footage improves your video marketing

 As such, it’s no longer enough to simply produce content.
 Now it must be compelling and authentic or you risk getting lost in the noise.

-One of the most popular new digital marketing strategies is video, because it provides an engaging experience for consumers.
-Businesses everywhere are seeing the power of video in marketing, and the stats prove its value:
+One of the most popular new digital marketing strategies is video because it provides an engaging experience for consumers.
+Businesses everywhere are seeing the power of video in marketing (external link), and the stats prove their value:

 Still, even this new marketing technique is evolving at a rapid pace and the next marketing frontier is drone footage.
 While not every industry can benefit from this style of video, most can, including estate agents, event consultants, retailers, personal trainers, photographers, and more.